blueberrymusic/2D-Animation-and-Interaction/README.md

 I believe that the programs all run, but some may not, or there may be compaitbility or performance issues.

-## I am not actively supporting any of these programs.
+## I am not actively supporting these programs

 Please don't send me bug reports; I just don't have the time to manage, fix, and maintain this code.
 It's free, after all!
 If you find an error, and you